 A quorum for the purpose of conducting business shall be defined as follows:

 Non-Statutory Business – One-fourth (1/4) of the membership, excluding vacancies, shall constitute a quorum for conduct of non-statutory business.

 Statutory Business – A quorum for conduct of statutory business (called for by the Texas Election Code) shall consist of those members present.

-Filling Vacancies – A quorum for filling a vacancy in the office of County Chair shall be a majority.
-A quorum for filling a vacancy in the office of Precinct Chair shall be one-third (1/3).
+Filling Vacancies – A quorum for filling a vacancy in the office of County Chair shall be a majority of the elected members.
+A quorum for filling a vacancy in the office of Precinct Chair shall be one-third (1/3) of the elected members.

 MEMBERSHIP AND PRIVILEGES